-That mantra has pushed Jamie through thousands of hours of riding, including pedaling for a cause as part of the annual Ride for a Reason benefiting St. Jude Children's Research Hospital.
-Last year, Jamie's Life Time location was a top fundraiser for the indoor cycling event.
+That mantra has pushed Jamie through thousands of hours of riding, including pedaling for a cause as part of the annual Ride for a Reason benefiting St. Jude Children's Research Hospital and the Life Time Foundation, which promotes healthy food in schools.

-"The worst day of my life was sitting down as Bridget lay on the couch recovering from her biopsy, telling her that when we thought we might be looking for a bone infection that unfortunately they found cancer," Jamie said.
+"The worst day of my life was sitting down as Bridget lay on the couch recovering from her biopsy, telling her that when we thought we might be looking for a bone infection that, unfortunately, they found cancer," Jamie said.
 "And I'll never forget the look on her face when she looked at me and said, 'No, Mommy, no.'"

 It's beyond words.
 I can't even explain how much Ride for a Reason and St. Jude mean to myself and my family at this moment.

 "Ride for a Reason is a fun, lively event.
 A lot of our locations have DJs and music and food and just a great time," Jamie said.
-"But really in the end, Ride for a Reason is just that — a reason to help children with cancer, and their families, so that they can get better through the journey and not worry about the medical bills and the cost of living and they can worry about their children."
+"But really in the end, Ride for a Reason is just that — a reason to help children with cancer, and their families, so that they can get better through the journey and not worry about the medical bills and the cost of living, and they can worry about their children."